 CASE STUDY: Community Land Trust Ghent

 CLTB has a sister community land trust operating in the City of Ghent, the third largest city in Belgium, which is also working to develop sustainable housing options for lower-income residents in Ghent.
 Ghent is the capital of Flanders Province, about 60 km northwest of Brussels, and faces similar challenges with housing affordability and resilience.
 CLT Ghent was formed in 2013 under a model similar to CLTB with the goal of delivering affordable social housing for residents of Ghent.
 Although CLT Ghent has not completed any projects, it has several projects in development, including a 34 home development located in Meulestede, a former harbor area that the CLT is redeveloping in coordination with the city.
 The CLT is currently leasing the land but is ultimately looking to acquire the land from the city at below-market rates.
 The city is also supporting the development by funding clean up of contaminants at the site.
-The development will include highly energy efficient design and meet “passive” housing standards.16 It will also incorporate community gardens and the CLT is stewarding a larger array of gardens on the site temporarily while development permissions are sought.
+The development is being designed to be highly energy efficient and will meet “passive” housing standards.16 It will also incorporate community gardens and the CLT is stewarding a larger array of gardens on the site temporarily while development permissions are sought.
 In addition to housing, the CLT is seeking to incorporate other commercial uses on the site to meet community needs, including a cooperative supermarket.17 Learning from the work of CLT Brussels, CLT Ghent is working to build stronger municipal and regional support for the CLT housing model, including seeking support from the city in accessing surplus lands.